• Skip to primary navigation

 Summer Road Trip Essentials: Outdoor Apparel

 Shirts: Wicking and layers are important.
-We each brought a variety of tank tops, short sleeve shirts, long sleeve shirts, and lightweight layering jackets.
+We each usually bring a variety of tank tops, short sleeve shirts, long-sleeve shirts, and lightweight layering jackets for outdoor activities like hiking or biking.

 Pants: I usually bring along a few pairs of athletic leggings that are comfortable, flexible, and perfect for all kinds of weather.